martinkearn/Content/Blogs/Using Microsoft Graph in Azure Logic Apps.md

 I made mistakes, learnt along the way and share them here for your time-saving enjoyment.
 This article will give you the background and steps/tips on how to get setup.

-I'd like to credit [the 'Logic Apps Active Directory OAuth Authentication for Microsoft Graph' article by Ludvig Falck](https://blog.lfalck.se/logic-app-microsoft-graph-oauth/) which was the most useful resource I found in figuring this all out.

-The article is very good but there are some gaps and the process has moved on a bit, which is why I felt that my own article would be worth writing, but credit should go to Ludvig for pointing me in the right direction.

-## What is Microsoft Graph?

 [Microsoft Graph](https://developer.microsoft.com/en-us/graph/) is a massively powerful unified graph API which you can use to access data stored in the following Microsoft cloud services:

 - Azure Active Directory